 Qualified students may be awarded financial assistance through the Economics Department of the College of Business and Economics and The Graduate School.
 The majority of doctoral students receive financial assistance in the form of Teaching or Research Assistantships.
 Assistantship continuations are contingent upon demonstration of satisfactory academic progress in the program and satisfactory performance of assistantship responsibilities.
 For first-year students, this includes satisfactory completion of coursework.
 For second-year students, this includes continued satisfactory completion of coursework, and passing the theory "prelim" exams.
 For third-year students, this includes continued satisfactory completion of the qualifying exam.
+For fourth-year students this includes continued satisfactory completion of the qualifying exam.
 For fourth-year students this includes continued satisfactory completion of coursework, passing both the theory and field portion of the qualifying exam, and passing the oral portion of the qualifying exam.
 After passing the qualifying exam, students must continue to make progress on their dissertation research by presenting this research in public formats including, but not limited to the distribution of draft research papers or chapters, presentation of research in departmental seminars, or presentation of research at professional conferences.